fred-corp/EG4L-GarbageCollector/README.md

 * 1mA BME280 Temperature, Humidity, Pressure Sensor
 * ~50mA SG90 servomotor

+Power consumption is around 130mA, when measuring and transmitting data.
+Data will be transmitted two times a day, so the battery should last for about 900 days.
+Expected battery lifetime : 2 years

 ## Acknowledgements

 Proudly made by Frédéric Druppel, Théo Engels, Quentin Jadoul & Baudouin Losseau.